Japanese Antique Ivory Brooch of Jurojin with Longevity Peach | Signed

 The figure is very well crafted, modeled from a quality piece of ivory, vigorously in deep dimensions, and polished in planes of soft round edges.
 It is exceptionally detailed from the rounded eyebrows, expressive open slits for his eyes, and the abstract pattern of the deeply carved wrinkles around the forehead and cheeks.
 It has a soft smile and figure symbolizing the world at peace, bountiful harvests, long lives, and prosperity of the current and future generations.
 He has a white long beard flowing from his chin.

-Though the subject matter has been popular since the 17th century, the untranslated incised signature on the back is in mint condition, and the overall scale is accurately attributed to works created during the Meiji period.
+Though the subject matter has been popular since the 17th century, the untranslated incised signature on the back, and an indicator of its age and was made before 1947 and the overall scale is accurately attributed to works created during the Meiji period.

-Antique Condition: Mint condition and as originally crafted and in perfect condition retaining its beautiful patination from natural aging.
-This beautifully detailed ivory brooch is light to wear but quite large with the 1900s "barrel clasp" on the back, (This type of fastener gets its name from the tiny barrel that is found on one end of the metal attachment to lock it in place).
+Condition: This beautifully detailed brooch is light to wear but quite large, in perfect original mint condition, beautifully patinated, with a 1900s "barrel clasp" on the back, (This type of fastener gets its name from the tiny barrel that is found on one end of the metal attachment to lock it in place).